Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-comparison.md

 equals([null], [undefined]); // false
 ```

 This approach safeguards against the serialization issue described above.
 However it does not take into account nested arrays or objects, which need to be checked recursively.
-For a robust solution that handles this and other issues, you should use the [equals snippet](/js/s/equals).
+For a robust solution that handles this and other issues, you should check the [relevant article](/js/s/object-comparison).

 ## Comparing out of order